 26.2.12.
 POLITICAL AND CAMPAIGN signS.

-Any number of non-illuminated political or campaign signs on behalf of candidates for public office or measures on election ballots, limited to an individual sign area of six (6) square feet and a combined sign area not exceeding twelve (12) square feet per residence or business, provided said signs shall be placed only on private property, with the permission of the property owner.
+Any number of non-illuminated political or campaign signs on behalf of candidates for public office or measures on election ballots, limited to an individual sign area of six (6) square feet.
+Political signs shall be placed only on private property, with the permission of the property owner.

 26.2.13.
 PROTECTIVE signS.

-Non-illuminated flat signs of not more than one (1) square foot each which contain words protective of an occupant, such as "no trespassing", "beware of dog", and the like, provided such signs are placed only at intervals of not less than thirty feet (30') or in compliance with the requirements of state law, whichever is more restrictive.
-The total number of signs allowed per property shall be reasonable in number, not to exceed a total of six (6) such signs and shall comply with the intent of these sign regulations.
+Non-illuminated flat signs of not more than one (1) square foot each which contain words protective of an occupant, such as "no trespassing", "beware of dog", and the like.

 26.2.14.
 PUBLIC signS.